civicrm/release-management/doc/merger-intro.md

 * Specialize in data migration/ETL or mobile apps or Python or NodeJS -- and rely heavily on REST integration.

 Our current practices are shaped by experiences in previous eras.
 Generally, there has been a lot of feedback that upgrading can be difficult, and the processes have matured in response.
-I look at this a gradual transition between three eras:
+I look at this as a gradual transition among three eras:

-1. First Era: A large number of developers had direct commit access.
-Reviews were not done on a patch-by-patch basis, and patches could accumulate over a period of 3-9 months.
-Instead, there'd be a subsequent 3 month period of alpha/beta testing -- followed by another 3-6 month period of post-release stabilization.
+1. *First Era (SVN)*: A large number of developers had direct commit access.
+Changes were committed continuously to the trunk.
+   Review/QA was asynchronous and post-commit.
+We had some very good QA'ers, but we also had a structural problem: once something was committed, we lost a lot of leverage for getting QA done -- which led to a long stabilization period (several months of alpha/beta plus several months of post-release fixup).

-2. Second Era: A smaller number of developers had merge rights.
+2. *Second Era (Early Github)*: A small number of developers had merge rights.
 There were reviews, but they varied widely depending on the reviewer.
 Reviews were always performed by the merger.
-Some mergers would give a light skim and approve (because they'd expect a subsequent period of alpha/beta testing) while other mergers were meticulous about testing related use-cases.
+Some mergers would give a light skim (because they'd expect a subsequent period of alpha/beta testing) while other mergers were meticulous about testing related use-cases.

-3. Third Era: A smaller number of developers had merge rights.
+3. *Third Era (Later Github)*: A small number of developers had merge rights.
 Reviews become more distributed among a broader set of contributors -- mergers act as facilitators and seek to enforce more particular norms.

+We're currently in the third era -- where mergers are facilitators who provide a final check.